Casino's Cnova targeted by U.S. class action

 Casino declined to comment.

-Casino’s shares have been under pressure since mid-December, when its strategy and finances were criticised by research and investment firm Muddy Waters.
+Casino’s shares have been under pressure since mid-December, when its strategy and finances were criticized by research and investment firm Muddy Waters.

 On Jan.
 12, Cnova issued an update on the probe and disclosed its net sales may have been overestimated by about 110 million reais.